andreas-wagner-dev/object-oriented-learning-journey/blog/001_decorator_meet_clean_code.md

 }

-// Compose it in — zero changes to existing code Customer customer = new MetricsCustomer(       // NEW: Metrics
+// Compose it in — zero changes to existing code Customer customer = new MetricsCustomer(metric,  // NEW: Metrics
     new ValidCustomer(
-        new PublishedCustomer(
+        new PublishedCustomer(queue,
-            new LoggedCustomer(
+            new LoggedCustomer(log,
-                new CachedCustomer(
+                new CachedCustomer(cache,
                     new StoredCustomer(baseCustomer, repository)
                 )
             )